2. Tutorial¶

 reproduced here.

 Submit it as follows.
-It requires three arguments: the tarball, the image directory to unpack into, and the high-speed network interface.
+It requires three arguments: the squashball, the image directory to unpack into, and the high-speed network interface.
 Again, consult your site administrators for the latter.

 Submitted batch job 86754